Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Monte Carlo simulations

 The parameters of the DGP in Design 2 are the result from splitting each stratum in Design 1 into two equally-sized strata.
 In particular, the law of iterated expectations and the law of total variance imply that \eqref{eq:E_types_MC2} and \eqref{eq:V_types_MC2} are compatible with \eqref{eq:E_types_MC} and \eqref{eq:V_types_MC}.
 Note also that \eqref{eq:E_types_MC2} implies that the strata-specific LATE is $\beta(s) =E(Y(1)-Y(0)|C,S=s) = 1$ and, thus, the LATE is $\beta = 1$.

 The simulation results for Design 2 are provided in Table \ref{tab:Design2}.
 These results are qualitatively similar to those in Table \ref{tab:Design1}.
-The estimators of the LATE and the various asymptotic variances are extremely accurate, and the empirical coverage rate is extremely close to the desired coverage level.
+The estimators of the LATE and the various asymptotic variances are very accurate, and the empirical coverage rate is very close to the desired coverage level.
 The main noticeable difference between the tables is that the asymptotic variance of each estimator in Design 2 is smaller than the corresponding one in Design 1, as expected from Theorem \ref{thm:coarser_moreVar}.
-For example, the asymptotic variance of the SAT IV estimator is 15.5408 in the RCT with five strata and becomes 13.5 in the RCT with ten strata.
-In terms of ``effective sample size'', this means that using five strata is approximately equivalent to discarding 15.91\% of the sample relative to using ten strata.
+For example, the asymptotic variance of the SAT IV estimator is 14.5306 in the RCT with four strata and becomes 12.4898 in the RCT with eight strata.
+In terms of ``effective sample size'', this means that using four strata instead of eight is approximately equivalent to discarding 14.04\% of the sample relative to using eight strata.

 We can also consider optimizing the treatment assignment probability in these simulations.
-Focusing on the SAT IV estimator, the optimal treatment assignment probability vector yields an asymptotic variance of 12.4249 and the optimal constant treatment assignment probability yields an asymptotic variance of 14.3473.
-In terms of ``effective sample size'', this means that using $\pi_A(s)=1/2$ for all $s \in \mathcal{S}$ is approximately equivalent to discarding 8.19\% of the sample relative to the optimal constant treatment assignment probability and 8.22\% of the sample relative to the optimal treatment assignment probability vector.
+Focusing on the SAT IV estimator, the optimal treatment assignment probability vector yields an asymptotic variance of 11.366 and the optimal constant treatment assignment probability yields an asymptotic variance of 11.3678.
+In terms of ``effective sample size'', this means that using $\pi_A(s)=1/2$ for all $s \in \mathcal{S}$ is approximately equivalent to discarding 8.984\% of the sample relative to the optimal constant treatment assignment probability and 8.998\% of the sample relative to the optimal treatment assignment probability vector.